code-and-effect/effective_posts/README.md

 ## Future Plans

-There are some obvious additional features that have yet to be added:
+There are some obvious additional features that have yet to be implemented:

 - Tagging
 - Some kind of helper for displaying a sidebar for the categories